foundling/tutorials/javascript/node/command_line_app/index.md

 ## How to Load the Libraries You Need and No More

 So we want to control when we load our dependencies.
 At the very least, this can be achieved by putting our require call inside of a function.

 ````
-function requireDep() {
+function delayedRequire() {

-    require(dep);
+    require('dependency-name');

 }
 ````

-And we can pass this to commander's `.command` registration:
+Woo!
+Problem solved.
+We can just pass something like this to commander's `.command` registration:

 ````
 cli